Guide: Campaign Communication Template Pack

 The Communication Template Pack: 4 Emails Every Campaign Needs

-Most innovation programs lose participants not because people did not care, but because no one told them what happened.
+Most innovation programmes lose participants not because people did not care, but because no one told them what happened.
 The launch email goes out.
 Ideas come in.
 Then silence.
 Three weeks later, half the people who submitted have forgotten they did, and the other half have assumed nothing came of it.

 This template pack gives you four ready-to-send emails for every stage of a campaign.
 Copy them, adapt the sections in brackets to your context, and send them on schedule.